openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 Run generation using OpenVINO GenAI
 ##########################################

-1. Create python virtual environment and install the correct components for running the model on NPU via OpenVINO GenAI:
+1. Create a python virtual environment and install the correct components for running the model on the NPU via OpenVINO GenAI:

    .. code-block:: console